Chelsea Flower Show Tickets Guide

 The Rock Bank Restaurant (menu here) operates a full service if Pimm’s and strawberries aren’t enough to sate you, or there’s the Bandstand Restaurant, to name but a few of the dozens of food vendors operating during the show.

-If you’d rather avoid the queues, we don’t blame you: The Royal Hospital is conveniently located close to Sloane Square tube station and there are hundreds of good places to eat near Chelsea Flower Show.
+If you’d rather avoid the queues, we don’t blame you: The Royal Hospital is conveniently located close to Sloane Square tube station and has hundreds of good places to eat near the Chelsea Flower Show.
 Nearby restaurants have risen to the occasion by offering RHS-inspired displays and special menus: why not head to Rabbit Restaurant’s Edible Garden and try their Chelsea Flower Show menu?

 If you’re keen to try the best restaurants in the area, we’d recommend the new Polpo on Duke of York Square.
-Or venture a little further afield and enjoy the new Ivy Chelsea Garden or Worlds End Market, both of which are on the King’s Road, and are firm local favourites.
-Or Gordon Ramsay, hot on the heels of his latest venture Maze Grill Park Walk, has opened up another branch just minutes from the Chelsea Flower Show: Maze Grill, Royal Hospital Road.
+Or venture a little further afield and enjoy the new Ivy Chelsea Garden or World’s End Market, both on the King’s Road, and are firm local favourites.
+Or Gordon Ramsay, hot on the heels of his latest venture, Maze Grill Park Walk, has opened up another branch just minutes from the Chelsea Flower Show: Maze Grill, Royal Hospital Road.